sunnyliyanbo1357/MART/README.md

 Reference: [JSON-editor](https://github.com/jdorn/json-editor.git)

+### User Guide
+Please read the User Guide Document in the file list for user guide and developement documents.
+- Go to the MART web page by clicking Demo
+- Put the context of your mobile app or questionnaire into the textboxes accordingly
+- click preview to check JSON file format, copy and paste it to your local JSON files
+- If you have access token, put it in the box and click update
+- Rerun your ResearchSuite mobile app in Xcode/AndriodStudio.
+If the app content doesn't update, wait for a few minutes and rerun the app.

-**_This is the MVP version of this project.
-The final version will come out in Dec 2017.
-If you would like to reserve testing, please contact at yl2556@cornell.edu_**
+** If you would like to test or request for Access Token, please contact at yl2556@cornell.edu_**